-A. The Chief Executive Officer shall remove from Probation any school that shows sustained academic improvement as demonstrated by the school no longer meeting the criteria established by the Board for a Probation status for two consecutive school years.
-Except as provided in Section VII.B below, schools must have two consecutive years of Achievement Level 1 or Achievement Level 2 ratings to be removed from Probation.
+A. The Chief Executive Officer shall remove from Probation any school that no longer meets the criteria established by the Board for a Probation status as follows:

-B. Notwithstanding anything herein to the contrary, for schools where the Board has taken action under 105 ILCS 5/34-8.3(d)(2) or (4), the school will remain on Probation until such time as the school makes Adequate Yearly Progress for two consecutive years or until a period of five (5) years has passed since the Board took such 8.3(d)(2) or (4) action, whichever occurs later.
+- 1. Except as provided in Section VII.B below, schools in their first year of Probation status during the 2012-2013 school year shall be removed from probation if they achieve Achievement Level 1 or Achievement Level 2 rating hereunder. - 2.
+Except as provided in Section VII.B below, schools in their second or later year of Probation status during the 2012-2013 school year must show sustained academic improvement with two consecutive years of Achievement Level 1 or Achievement Level 2 ratings to be removed from Probation. - B. Notwithstanding anything herein to the contrary, for schools where the Board has taken action under 105 ILCS 5/34-8.3(d)(2) or (4), the school will remain on Probation until such time as the school makes Adequate Yearly Progress for two consecutive years or until a period of five (5) years has passed since the Board took such 8.3(d)(2) or (4) action, whichever occurs later.